jmcook1186/IceSurfClassifiers/README.md

 For the UAV images there is an additional option to extend the training data by selecting areas in UAV images wthat are homogenous and the surfce classification known with certainty, e.g. clearly identifiable snow packs or ponds.

+In addition to classification, the script calculates the surface albedo pixelwise from the reflectance of each spectral band using a narrowband to broadband conversion (Knap et al. 1999).
+Spatial statistics are reported to the console and saved to csv.

 ### Prerequisites ###